samuelbradshaw/text-to-vtt/README.md

 Text to VTT is a Python script for generating [WebVTT](https://developer.mozilla.org/en-US/docs/Web/API/WebVTT_API) caption files with block, phrase, and/or word-level timestamps, given an audio or video recording and an existing transcript.

-This script relies on free and open-source machine learning libraries, including [OpenAI Whisper](https://github.com/openai/whisper) (speech recognition), [WhisperX](https://github.com/m-bain/whisperX) (word-level forced alignment), and [Demucs](https://github.com/facebookresearch/demucs) (audio separation).
+This script relies on free and open-source machine learning libraries, including [OpenAI Whisper](https://github.com/openai/whisper) (speech recognition), [WhisperX](https://github.com/m-bain/whisperX) (word-level forced alignment), [stable-ts](https://github.com/jianfch/stable-ts) (word-level alignment), and [Demucs](https://github.com/facebookresearch/demucs) (audio separation).

 Example WebVTT output files can be found in the `sample` folder in this repository.

 ## Installation

+This script is optimized for a Mac with Apple silicon, and has not been tested on other systems.

 1. Verify that Python 3 is installed.
 You will also need a package manager such as Homebrew (macOS) or apt (Linux).